Ascend/modelzoo/built-in/Official/nlp/Transformer_for_TensorFlow/Readme.md

     ```

 ## Running the example
+modify the permission of the script to 	be run in the file
 ### Training
 - Set basic configs in `configs/transformer_big.yml`, including model_params, learning rate and network hyperparameters.